sola-st/wasm-call-graphs/README.md

     - `wasm/`: Source code of the Rust WebAssembly parser and analysis library.
     - `scripts/`: Scripts used to analyze WasmBench along with extracted data.
   - `data/`: Raw data for microbenchmarks and real-world programs.
-    - `microbenchmarks-raw-data/`: Raw data from the microbenchmark programs.
+    - `microbenchmarks-raw-data/`
-    - `real-world-programs-raw-data/`: Raw data from the real-world programs.
+    - `real-world-programs-raw-data/`
-    - `tables/`: .tex files for tables in the paper.
+    - `tables/`: `.tex` files for tables in the paper.
     - `microbenchmarks-processed-data.json/`: Processed data from the microbenchmarks.
     - `real-world-processed-data.json/`: Processed data from the real-world programs.
-  - `evaluation/`: Evaluation scripts, raw data and processed data for the study of soundness (and precision for the microbenchmarks) of the existing static analyses.
+  - `evaluation/`: Evaluation scripts for the study of soundness (and precision for the microbenchmarks) of the various static analyses.
     - `instrumented-real-world-programs/`: Real world programs that have been instrumented with Wasabi.
-    - `metadce-inputs/`: Inputs to MetaDCE.
+    - `metadce-inputs/`: Inputs to the MetaDCE tool.
     - `scripts/`:
       - `analysis.py/`: Run analysis for real world programs and microbenchmarks.
       - `get-dyn-data.py/`: Reads the Wasabi output files and saves the data in a JSON file.
       - `get-static-data.py/`: Fetches static data for a given WebAssembly binary.
       - `get-tools-data.py/`: Runs all the tools that are being evaluated on the Wasm file that is passed in.
-      - `instrument-test.sh/`: Bash script to instrument a nodejs application to collect data using Wasabi.
+      - `instrument-test.sh/`: Bash script to instrument a npm application to collect data using Wasabi.
-      - `latexify.py/`: Generates ASCII and Latex tables from processed data.
+      - `latexify.py/`: Generates ASCII and LaTeX tables from processed data.
       - `run-eval.py/`: Runs evaluation for real world programs and microbenchmarks.
   - `microbenchmarks/`: Set of microbenchmarks with their build and run scripts.
   - `real-world-programs/`: Programs collected from NPM and GitHub.